-In addition to the income tax expense charged to the statement of operations, current and deferred tax of EUR 4.3 million have been recognized in equity (loss) in the year 2006 related to stock option plans and derivative instruments.
+In addition to the income tax expense charged to the profit and loss account, current and deferred tax of EUR 3.4 million were recognized in equity (loss) in the year 2006.

-The Netherlands domestic statutory tax rate amounted to 29.6 percent in 2006 and 31.5 percent in 2005.
+The Netherlands domestic statutory tax rate amounted 29.6 percent in 2006 and 31.5 percent in 2005.
 Taxation for other jurisdictions is calculated at the rates prevailing in the relevant jurisdictions.

-The reconciliation between the provision for income taxes shown in the consolidated statement of operations, based on the effective tax rate, and expense based on the domestic tax rate, is as follows:
+The reconciliation between the provision for income taxes shown in the consolidated profit and loss account, based on the effective tax rate, and expense based on the domestic tax rate, is as follows:

-Year ended December 31 2004 2005 2006 (in thousands) EUR % EUR % EUR % Income before income taxes 362,840 100.0 435,023 100.0 869,798 100.0 Income tax expense based on domestic rate 1 125,180 34.5 137,032 31.5 257,460 29.6 Change in statutory tax rate 2 14,544 4.0 (2,056) (0.5) (3,435) (0.4) Different tax rates 3 (24,477) (6.7) (19,478) (4.5) (19,710) (2.3) Other credits and non-taxable items 4 12,133 3.3 8,061 1.9 10,794 1.3 Provision for income taxes shown in the statement of operations 127,380 35.1 123,559 28.4 245,109 28.2
+Year ended December 31 2005 2006 (in thousands) EUR % EUR % Income before income taxes 460,551 100.0 882,218 100.0 Income tax expense based on domestic rate 145,074 31.5 261,137 29.6 Change in statutory tax rate (2,056) (0.5) (3,435) (0.4) Different tax rates (19,478) (4.2) (19,710) (2.2) Other credits and non-taxable items 4,185 0.9 8,242 0.9 Provision for income taxes shown in the profit and loss account 127,725 27.7 246,234 27.9

-- 1 Income tax expense based on domestic rate reflects the tax expense that would have been applicable if all of our income were derived from our Dutch operations. - 2 At the end of 2004, the Netherlands Government has enacted a corporate tax rate reduction.
-As a result of this law change the Netherlands statutory tax rate was planned to be reduced in steps to 30 percent through 2007.
-This led to a remeasurement of our deferred tax assets and liabilities, resulting in a one time increase in the tax charge of EUR 14.5 million in 2004.
-At the end of 2005, the Netherlands Government enacted a further tax rate reduction to 29.6 percent in 2006 and 29.1 percent in 2007.
+- 1 Income tax expense based on domestic rate reflects the tax expense that would have been applicable if all of our income were derived from our Dutch operations. - 2 At the end of 2005, the Netherlands Government enacted a tax rate reduction to 29.6 percent in 2006 and 29.1 percent in 2007.
 This led to an additional remeasurement of our deferred tax assets and liabilities, resulting in a one time tax benefit of EUR 2.1 million in 2005 since we had a net deferred tax liability position in the Netherlands tax jurisdiction.
 At the end of 2006, the Netherlands Government has enacted a tax rate reduction again.
 As a result of this law change the Netherlands statutory tax rate was reduced to 25.5 percent for 2007 and following years.
 This led to a remeasurement of our deferred tax assets and liabilities, resulting in a one time tax benefit of EUR 3.4 million in 2006 since we had a net deferred tax liability position in the Netherlands tax jurisdiction. - 3 Our results are not solely realized in the Netherlands but also in other countries where different tax rates are applicable.
-Different tax rates reflects the adjustment necessary to give effect to the differing tax rates applicable in these non-Dutch jurisdictions. - 4 Other credits and non-taxable items reflect the impact on statutory rates of permanent non-deductible and non-taxable items such as non-deductible taxes and dues, non-deductible interest expense, and non-deductible meals and entertainment, as well as the impact of various tax credits on our provision for income taxes.
+Different tax rates reflect the adjustment necessary to give effect to the differing tax rates applicable in these non-Dutch jurisdictions. - 4 Other credits and non-taxable items reflect the impact on statutory rates of permanent non-deductible and non- taxable items such as non-deductible taxes and dues, non-deductible interest expense, and non-deductible meals and entertainment, as well as the impact of various tax credits on our provision for income taxes.

-The provision for income taxes consists of the following:
+ASML's provision for income taxes as included in the consolidated profit and loss accounts consists of the following: